Numeric types in Foundation

 cannot distinguish between two values that have the same binary floating-point

-representation when rounded to fit _MaxBuiltinFloatType
+representation when rounded to fit _MaxBuiltinFloatType:

 import Foundation